 1. Get a favorite decor piece and forget the rest.

 I’m not a Grinch.
 Get you something cute to decorate your house.
 Just don’t get all the extra things that you kinda like that don’t really go but they’re cute and you need something to put on that end table.
 Invest in one nice piece.
 This year, we got a canvas to put over our fireplace from Lindsay Letters.
-We are minimalist so all the doodads aren’t really me anyway but a pretty canvas that adds a little color (ahem, black) to our all white mantle is my idea of spicing things up for the holidays.
+We are minimalist so all the doodads aren’t really me anyway but a pretty canvas that adds a little color (ahem, black) to our all-white mantle is my idea of spicing things up for the holidays.
 Figure out what your thing is and forget the rest.
-And if you’ve been eyeing a piece from Lindsay’s shop, she’s offering 20% off with the code CHEERVAL20!

 2. Don’t make any impulse purchases for yourself.